 Students must satisfactorily complete Units 1 & 2 English Language before undertaking Units 3 & 4.
+Students undertaking Units 1 & 2 English Language may also choose to study Units 1 & 2 English.

 Unit 2: Language Change

 The focus of this unit is language change.
 Languages are dynamic and change is an inevitable and a continual process.
 Engaging with texts from the past can show us how all subsystems of the language system are affected - phonetics and phonology, morphology and lexicology, syntax, discourse and semantics - as well as how English has transformed over the centuries and how it continues to evolve today.
 This unit explores how the global spread of English has led to a diversification of the language, and to English now being used by more people as an additional or a foreign language than as a first language.
 Students consider the cultural repercussions of the spread of English.